stanford-cs324/winter2022/lectures/introduction.md

 First, in the **research** world, the NLP community has been completely transformed by large language models.
-Essentially every state-of-the-art system across a wide range of tasks such as sentiment classification, question answering, summarization, machine translation, are all based on some type of language model.
+Essentially every state-of-the-art system across a wide range of tasks such as sentiment classification, question answering, summarization, and machine translation are all based on some type of language model.

 **Industry**.